Academic Requirements and Regulations

 In-Service Teacher Restriction

 In addition to offering teacher preparation programs, Marshall University is actively involved in the continuing education of all professional teachers.
 The West Virginia Board of Education has approved a program of continuing education for teachers and school service personnel.
-Information relative to a teacher’s renewing a professional certificate is available from the certification specialist, College of Education and Professional Development, 304-696-2857 in Huntington and 304-746-1909 in South Charleston.
-The teacher must have approval of his/her renewal advisor prior to enrolling in any course which is to be used for certificate renewal, salary classification, or additional endorsements.
+Information relative to a teacher’s renewing a professional certificate is available from the certification specialist in the College of Education and Professional Development, phone number 304-746-1909.
+The teacher must have approval of his or her renewal advisor prior to enrolling in any course which is to be used for certificate renewal, salary classification, or additional endorsements.

 Major